apache/arrow/docs/source/cpp/flight.rst

 Don’t round-robin load balance
 ------------------------------

-`Round robin balancing`_ means every client can have an open connection to every server, causing an unexpected number of open connections and depleting server resources.
+`Round robin load balancing`_ means every client can have an open connection to every server, causing an unexpected number of open connections and depleting server resources.